Kudlaty01/agrest-client/README.md

 ```

 ## Modularity
+### Environments
-New environments should be defined as extensions of `AbstractEnvironment` and have the required `EnvironmentInterface` methods implemented.\
+New environments should be defined as extensions of `AbstractEnvironment` and have the required `EnvironmentInterface` methods implemented.
+Dependencies registration and authorization method is also specified there.
+### Api calls
 New api calls are created by implementation of  `ApiCallInterface` and specifically `QueryApiCallInterface` for receiving data and `CommandApiCallInterface` for modifications and new data setup.
+### Models
+Domain models should implement `ModelInterface` (and `ModelArrayInterface` for grouped models returned).
+Both must also implement `ModelResultInterface` for unified result returning by adapters.
+### Adapters
+For each domain api calls will operate on implementations of `ModelToRequestAdapterInterface` and `ResponseToModelAdapterInterface` are needed to specify stepping between application layers.
+More precisely extening of the corresponding abstractions `AbstractModelToRequestAdapter` and `AbstractResponseToModelAdapter` will be best.

 ## Extensibility